MLecardonnel/PreSnapPrediction/README.md

 <p align="center">
     <img src="reports/animations/animated_play_orpsp.gif">
     Figure 5.
-Example play with the ORPSP metric
+Example play with the ORPSP metric displayed in a red color scale
 </p>

 In the above example, the quarterback targets the receiver with the highest ORPSP score.
 The receiver ends up catching the ball for a gain of more than 10 yards.
 In the example bellow, the quarterback focuses on his right side while the receiver with the highest ORPSP score in on his left.[[1]](#1) This receiver is indeed open as the quarterback ends up beeing sacked.

 <p align="center">
     <img src="reports/animations/animated_play_orpsp_sack.gif">
     Figure 6.
-Second example play with the ORPSP metric
+Second example play with the ORPSP metric displayed in a red color scale
 </p>

 ### ORPSP Metric Analysis